kawhelan/git-exam/readme.md

 - Practice resolving merge conflicts
 - Submit and accept pull request

-# This is the first change
+# This is the first change CHALLENGE 1 CHANGE 2